 The first and original event Paddle for Perthes Disease Awareness Day was posted via Twitter and Facebook in 2010.
 Despite no events being organized, the occasion was still remembered.

 In the U.K. in 2016, a nationwide study began collecting details of every case of Perthes’ disease as part of the British Orthopedic Surgery Surveillance Study.
 This aims to get core information about the disease, before starting extensive clinical trials about the best forms of treatment.

 Every hospital in England, Scotland, and Wales which treats Perthes’ disease is collecting details of new cases.
-This study is supported by Steps Charity Worldwide.
 The study is nationally approved by the U.K. ethics committee and N.H.S. research approval teams in England, Scotland, and Wales.
 The study is funded by the National Institute for Health Research and the Alder Hey Charity.

 Paddle for Perthes Disease Awareness Day timeline

 A physician named Karel Maydl working on one of the cases identifies Perthes' disease.

 A physician named Henning Waldenström likens the disease to tuberculosis.

 Three physicians, namely Arthur Legg, Jacques Calvé, and Georg Perthes, working independently, identify that the disease is unrelated to tuberculosis.